 This variation involves a puzzle that the participants need to solve in order to get the coordinates to the final cache location.
 Additional information may also be needed to complete the find.

-Virtual Caches include coordinates for a location that does not have the traditional container, logbook or items for trade.
+Virtual Caches include coordinates for a location that does not have the traditional container, logbook, or items for trade.
 It will only contain other described objects.
-The participant must send or email the owner the information, such as name of the object or date or a picture on the site with the GPS receiver in hand.
+The participant must send or email the owner the information, such as the name of the object or date, or a picture on the site with the GPS receiver in hand.

 There are indeed many ways to participate in Geocaching.
 For the newbie, the Traditional or Basic Cache is the most appropriate starting point.
 There are more involved and complicated Geocache types and events that are geared toward the more experienced Geocacher.

 A muggle is a non geocacher.
 Based on the term “Muggle” from the Harry Potter series, which is a non-magical person.
 When a cache has been “muggled”, it usually means it was dismantled, disturbed or removed by an unsuspecting non-player.
 We, as Geocachers try our best to participate in these adventures without bringing attention to ourselves from “muggles.”

 Is Geocaching Legal?

 Absolutely!
 In just about every country it is legal and is usually positively received when explained to law enforcement officials.
 Be mindful of your surroundings and use common sense in all things Geocaching.

 What sorts of things can you place in a Geocache?